auriq/essentia_docs/source/tutorial/dataprocessingtutorials/etl.rst

   The use of quotations in Unix commands invariably leads to a need to ``escape`` characters in order for them to be recognized.

+:Line 1 & 2:
+    Creates the stream for purchase category, for the date range of 2014-09-01 through 2014-09-30.
+The stream is then admitted to aq_pp command through stdout, where any records that contains invalid data are skipped (``eok``), and error messages are silenced (``gui``).

+:Line 3:
-Line 3 creates a new column 't', which is a signed integer, and it is assigned a value equal to the difference between the time of the current record and the cutoff time of September 15.
+    Under the first ``-eval`` option, it creates a new column 't', which is a signed integer (``is:t``).
+Then 2 :ref:`DateToTime() <DateToTime()>` buildin function is used to convert the date string ``purchaseDate`` into `Unix Time <https://en.wikipedia.org/wiki/Unix_time>`_ and output integer value.
+Finally the difference between the current records' Unix time and Unix time of ""2014-09-15" is assigned to column ``t``.
 Positive values of 't' indicate that the record was collected after the 15th.

+:Line 4:
-Line 4 creates a filter condition, which is triggered for all records on or after the 15th.
+    creates a filter condition, which is triggered for all records on or after the 15th.

+:Line 5:
-Line 5 adjusts the articleID to correct for the website error.
+    adjusts the articleID to correct for the website error.

+:Line 6:
-Line 6 ends the block
+    ends the block

+:Line 7:
-Line 7 specifies the output columns.
+    specifies the output columns.
 If not provided, it would also output our new 't' column which we used only for temporary purposes.

 We could have just issued 2 Essentia commands, one with dates selected before the 15th and another for dates after.